iZeaoGamer/WaterDogIP/README.md

+## Description
-## Yet another useful plugin, allowing you to detect player's real IPS rather than using WaterDog's IP address.
+Yet another useful plugin, allowing you to detect player's real IP's rather than using WaterDog's IP address.

 ## What can this plugin do?